 Rights groups recognized 39 political prisoners in February

 March 4, Pozirk.
-The human rights community in February recognized 39 people as political prisoners and demanded the rehabilitation of 16 repression victims whose imprisonment was reported after their release, according to the Viasna center’s report on the human rights situation in Belarus.
+The human rights community in February recognized 39 people as political prisoners and demanded the rehabilitation of 16 repression victims whose imprisonment was not reported until their release, according to the Viasna center’s report on the human rights situation in Belarus.

 Since May 2020, rights activists have recognized at least 3,776 people as political prisoners, 2,542 of whom, including 541 women, are already at large.